drewloewe/Grading-System/grading-system.md

 ### Category 2: Meet Deadlines and Turn in All Major Projects
 - Meet deadlines for all work. **But**: During the regular semester (not finals week), you may turn in one major (revisable) project assignment up to 48 hours past its due date.
 Other assignments and activities **do not** come with this option—especially peer review drafts, process work, and activities that we do in class.
 This kind of work depends on sequencing, iteration, and opportunities for in-process feedback; thus, it is time-sensitive.
 - Your file submissions must not be corrupted (they have to be readable or viewable in the format that I specify).
 A corrupted file is not a submission.
-- If I ask you to yuse a link, you must set the link permisison to "anyone with the link can view."
+- If I ask you to use a link, you must set the link permission to "anyone with the link can view."
 - The deadline for revisions to major projects due during finals week can't be extended because the university imposes a tight deadline on faculty to turn in final grades.
 ### Category 3: Read Attentively and Actively
 -	Buy, rent, or access any required textbooks; download or access (and consider printing) all other required readings.
 -	Read all assigned readings closely and annotate them thoughtfully *before* class meetings in F2F classes and before you need to use them in online classes.
 -	All readings are fair game for quizzes and other activities.
 -	Use active reading strategies, such as [Casey Boyle's six-step reading response](https://docs.google.com/document/d/1z1t_ft-HqFO9pK-LQtaASnyqmfh9kbnc6Mp2LzYKjNE/edit?usp=sharing) and the [SQ3R method](https://docs.google.com/document/d/1UQpnr27g58ABgOJXQzTny8AD4V2TZGYebM2tKUVjzaM/edit?usp=sharing).
-### Category 4: Seek Guidance as a Adult Learner
+### Category 4: Seek Guidance as an Adult Learner
 -	Talk to me during in-class workshops, email me as needed, bring me drafts, come to student visiting hours, ask questions, and otherwise use me proactively as a resource.
 Use an appointment (I'll show you how to set one up) if you can't come see me during my posted visiting hours.
 - **NB:** If I ask you to meet with me in person or virtually, you *must* do so. **If I ask to see you, it's not some kind of punishment; rather, it's one grownup asking another to come get expert help that can best be delivered one on one.**
 - Use [the Writing Center](https://www.stedwards.edu/writing-center) as needed and (especially) if I suggest it.